Top 10 highlights of China

 6. Giant Pandas - Chengdu Giant Panda Breeding Centre

 The giant panda is considered to be a Chinese national treasure and one of the rarest animals in the world.
-No visit to China would be complete without taking the time to enjoy a unique panda experience.
-One of the best opportunities to admire these fascinating creatures up close in their natural habitat is in the province of Sichuan at the Chengdu Giant Panda Breeding Centre.
+No trip to China would be complete without taking the time to enjoy a unique panda experience.
+One of the best opportunities to see pandas in China and to admire these fascinating creatures up close in their natural habitat is in the province of Sichuan at the Chengdu Giant Panda Breeding Centre.
 This centre offers you the unique opportunity to observe almost 80 pandas as they go about their daily routines.
 Tours are available but if possible, try to take in the morning feeding sessions when the pandas are at their most active.

 7. The Yangtze River

 The impressive Yangtze River is China’s longest river and the third longest river in the world, extending over 6,000 km.
 The most scenic point at which to visit the river is at the beautiful Three Gorges - Qutang, Wu, and Xiling - a section between the towns of Fengjie and Yichang.
 We recommend enjoying a scenic boat cruise through this region to take in the dramatic scenery, rugged cliffs and mountain peaks as you wind your way through the waters.
 Take in the White Emperor City, which is located at the entrance of the Qutang Gorge on the north bank of the river.
 Marvel at the breath-taking scenery of the Qutang Gorge as you travel from White Emperor City down the river enjoying views of Mount ChiJia to the north and Mount Baiyan to the south.
 Continue to Wu Gorge, which is known as the most enchanting of the three gorges as it’s surrounded by twelve peaks and is often shrouded in mist making it the inspiration for many poems and paintings in Chinese history.
 You can experience a Yangtze River cruise with us on one of our China tours.